 David Gersh came to Ithaca from Brooklyn and Long Island in 1959 to attend Cornell.
 His love of this place and its rich history has endured ever since.

-Chris Irving graduated from Le Moyne College with a B.S. degree in Accounting.
-She moved to Ithaca and is enjoying her 33rd year as the owner of Irving & Associates.
-Her firm provides tax preparation, accounting and bookkeeping services.
-Chris has served as president, vice president, treasurer and board member for Gadabout, the YMCA, and the Finger Lakes Runners Club.
-When she is not on a bike tour, at a Yankee game or out walking, she enjoys a bucolic life on the farm with Dave, three dogs and the herd of beef cattle.
-Chris has just recently started researching her own family history and has found this very exciting and educational.
+Chris Irving graduated from Le Moyne College with a BS degree in Accounting.
+She has recently retired from her firm, Irving & Associates, that provided accounting and tax services for 35 years.
+Chris has served as president, vice president, treasurer and board member for Gadabout, the YMCA and the Finger Lakes Runners Club and continues to enjoy her involvement in community nonprofits.
+When she is biking, watching ANY kind of sports or out hiking, she enjoys a bucolic life on the farm with Dave, three dogs and the herd of beef cattle.

 Elaine Engst received a B.A. in History from William Smith College and an M.A. in history from Cornell University.
 She worked in the Cornell University Library from 1979 until her retirement in 2015, serving as Director of the Division of Rare and Manuscript Collections and as Cornell University Archivist.
 At Cornell, she also supervised the state-wide New York State Historical Documents Inventory survey project.
 Elaine was active in the archival profession, serving on the Society of American Archivists' (SAA) governing Council and chairing the Program Committee, and was named a distinguished Fellow, the Society’s highest form of recognition in 1996.
 She also co-chaired the New York State Historical Records Advisory Board from 2006 until 2014.